jondwoo/sermon-update/readME.md

 * The plan ID starts from upcoming sermon
 * CSV file increments db_id and updates automatically with the latest plan ID after every insert
 * ommitting "/watch?v=" in youtube_id
+* only the first sermon of a series will have sermon['series'] populated

 Dependencies:
 * Get personal token from PCO and api key from youtube API